Shadow Falls: After Dark: Unspoken

 The ultimatum in Unspoken takes place after Della's father is arrested for murder.
 This finale was originally expected to be released in July 2015, but it was later moved to October 27, 2015.

-Despite her superhuman strength and enhanced senses, Della Tsang's life as a vampire certainly hasn't been easy.
-Especially since she was reborn and bound to the mysterious, infuriating, and gorgeous Chase Tallman.
+Despite her superhuman strength and enhanced senses, Della Tsang continues to struggle with the challenges of her life as a vampire, especially following her rebirth and her connection to Chase Tallman.